vegaprotocol/documentation/docs/concepts/accounts.md

 ## General account
 The *general account* is managed by the party who controls the keys that account was created for.

-Every public key has a general account, whether it has assets in it or not.
-The general account is the place where deposits go, where withdrawals come from, and where a participant can transfer assets from (or receive assets to).
+Every public key has a potential general account in every asset supported on the Vega network; it's created the first time assets are deposited or transferred to it.
+The general account is the place where deposits and rewards go, where withdrawals come from, and where a participant can transfer assets from (or receive assets to).

 The general account also holds VEGA when it's not associated to a Vega key and/or locked in a smart contract.
 Staking rewards, as well as trading rewards, are paid into the general account.